code-monki/central-supply-catalog/docs/system.md

 The search parser supports adjacent terms as `AND`, quoted phrases, `AND`, `OR`, `NOT`, and parenthesized groups.
 User-facing search syntax is documented on `/help/`; implementation details are documented in [site-search.md](site-search.md).

 Search documents are cached in `localStorage` with keys shaped as `csc-search-index:<version>`.
-The current version is produced by `searchIndexVersion()` in `astro/lib/catalog.mjs`.
+The current version is read from `catalogVersion` in `astro/data/catalog-manifest.json` through `searchIndexVersion()` in `astro/lib/catalog.mjs`.
 When a new version is written, stale `csc-search-index:*` keys are removed.

 ## Shopping Cart